metincansiper/factoid-to-biopax-server/README.md

 ## Consuming the Service

-After completing installation and deployment steps the server will be up and running at "http://localhost:8080/FriesToBiopaxServer" (You should update port number in case you use another one).
+After completing installation and deployment steps the server will be up and running at "http://localhost:8080/FriesToBiopaxServer" (You should update port number and path in case you use another ones).
 You can send a post request to "http://localhost:8080/FactoidToBiopaxServer/ConvertToOwl" to consume the service.

 The service takes a String in JSON array format (see Input section below), converts it to BioPax format and returns a String to represent it.